James Ida: Prison

 In June 1996, Ida and 19 other Genovese members and associates were charged with violating the Racketeer Influenced and Corrupt Organizations Act (RICO).
 The government offered Ida a 15-year plea deal in exchange for cooperation, but Ida refused it.
 However, fellow mobster Bellomo accepted a plea agreement, reportedly enraging Ida.
 The FBI was sufficiently concerned about the threat to notify Bellomo's lawyer and to place Bellomo and Ida in solitary confinement.
 Ida's time incarcerated for the durations of his trial was spent in solitary.
 He connected with Pavle Stanimirovic, also known as Paul Montana and 'Punch', the son of Vojislav Stanimirović.
 Ida dubbed him "Paulie Cats", reminding the young and rising criminal that violence is not the way to earn respect.
 He had been placed in solitary for a violent cutting in Otisville Correctional Facility at the same time as the trial.
 However, both Bellomo's and Ida's lawyers refuted reports that there was any tension between the two mobsters.

 On April 24, 1997, after an eight-week trial, Ida was convicted of the 1988 DiLorenzo murder, the conspiracies to murder Ralph DeSimone in 1991 and Dominic Tucci in 1995, and racketeering charges involving the San Gennaro Feast.
 Ida received a life prison sentence.
 After Ida's imprisonment, former capo Ianniello retook control of Ida's Little Italy crew.

 In March 2012, Ida was serving life without parole at the Federal Correctional Institution, Otisville, a medium security facility in New York.
-As of 2020, he is serving his sentence at Federal Correctional Institution, Schuylkill.
+As of 2026, he is serving his sentence at Federal Medical Center, Devens.